djmgit/DeathStar/README.md

 - **rate**: Number of requests to be made per second.
 This is basically the qps.
 This expects an integer.

 - **duration**: Number of seconds for which the attack will be continued.
 This should not be more than the lambda function timeout.

+**lambdaConfig**

+The lambdaConfig yaml object keys takes parameters to configure the lambda function that will be created and invoked by DeathStar.